Health Care Guide Information

 The healthcare provider would never know what allergic symptom the patient will show during the drug infusion.
 However, it is recommended that with some immunotherapeutic drugs, premedication with corticosteroid to minimize or prevent allergic reactions.

 What are the preventive measures against immunotherapy treatment?
-Or precautions made during immunotherapy?

 Preventive measures should always be taken while administering immunotherapy drugs.

-Patient home teaching:
+Patient home teaching: New cancer treatment

-Teaching about important side effects and other precautionary measure play an important role in the successful treatment plan.
 Patients on immunotherapy should be taught the preventive measures before the treatment.
 The following preventive measures should be considered.

-Infection prevention methods: New cancer treatment:
+Infection prevention strategies: New cancer treatment:

 It is necessary to keep away from infections such as the flu, urinary tract infections, or gastrointestinal infections.to get infection while on treatment could weaken the immune system.
-Furthermore, getting infections during treatment could lead to skipping or delaying the doses or cycles of the treatment.
-So, antibiotics beside killing the bacteria/treating the infections, also suppress the immune system of the patient.
-Therefore, it is very important to keep away from infections.

 What drugs can interact with immunotherapy medication?